liveryvideo/demo-web/README.md

 ### [Storybook](https://storybook.js.org)
 An open source tool for developing UI components and pages in isolation that simplifies building, documenting, and testing UIs.

-### Craco
-A package created by the ShareGate team to allow configuring CRA without ejecting.<br />
-It's noteworthy that craco (or maybe CRA itself) does not support ts import aliases, so we had installed and configured a third library for it called [craco-alias](https://github.com/risenforces/craco-alias).

 ### Code styling tools
 This template is made with (almost) most strict code style configurations. `tsconfig`, `prettier` and `eslint` rules are configured one by one and are ready to use.